Steve Bornstein

 Steve Bornstein (born April 20, 1952) is the chairman of the Media Networks division of the gaming company Activision Blizzard.
 He previously held high-ranking roles at NFL Network, ESPN, and ABC.
-While at ESPN, he organized showing SportsCenter reruns during the morning hours.
+While at ESPN, he organized showing SportsCenter reruns during the morning.

 Early life and education

 Bornstein was born and raised in a Jewish family in Fair Lawn, New Jersey to Julian Leon and Marge Frankel Bornstein.
 Bornstein is the youngest of four siblings, the others being Fred, Andy, and Faye.
 He attended the University of Wisconsin–Madison and graduated in 1974 with a Bachelor of Science in communications.

 Career

 Bornstein began his career as a producer, and later executive producer, at WOSU-TV in Columbus, Ohio.
 He also worked with Warner-Amex Cable, producing Ohio State Buckeyes football programming for the company's interactive QUBE system.

 ESPN

 In January 1980, he joined ESPN as the manager of program coordination when the cable sports network was a four-month-old start-up.
 During his time as manager of programming coordination, he developed and implemented ESPN's successful programming philosophy of presenting a mix of events, sports news and special interest programming.
 In 1988, Bornstein was promoted to Executive Vice President of Programming and Production.
 He advanced through the network's programming and production ranks, becoming ESPN's youngest president and CEO in 1990 at age 38.

 In January 1992, ESPN Radio was launched and began a rollout of 24-hour programming in October 1998.
 Also in 1992, Bornstein established the subsidiary ESPN Enterprises to develop new businesses like ESPN.com, which has grown to become the leading sports news and information site on the internet.

 Bornstein helped to oversee the debut of ESPN2 in October 1993 and ESPNews in November 1996.
 In October 1997, Bornstein directed the acquisition of Classic Sports Network and rebranded the channel as ESPN Classic, adding yet another network to the ESPN family.
 Additionally, Bornstein oversaw the development of ESPN International, which has grown to include ownership - in whole or in part - of 24 television networks internationally, as well as a variety of additional businesses that allow ESPN to reach sports fans in over 61 countries and territories across all seven continents.

 In March 1998, ESPN the Magazine was launched as a joint venture of Disney Publishing and ESPN with distribution being handled by Hearst Magazines.

 Throughout his time at ESPN, the network created the SportsCenter franchise, NFL Countdown, NFL PrimeTime, Baseball Tonight and the Outside the Lines series.
 In addition to his contributions to ESPN programming, Bornstein developed the X Games and Winter X Games, week-long extreme sports competitions.
 Bornstein is also credited with the creation of the ESPYs Awards, short for Excellence in Sports Performance Yearly Award.
 First awarded in 1993.

 During his tenure at ESPN, Bornstein's team won 59 Emmys and 57 Cable Ace Awards.